-Don’t worry about understanding everything right away, as you move forward with your self discovery and research, the details will fall into place.
+Don’t worry about understanding everything right away, as you move forward with your self-discovery and research, the details will fall into place.

 This is the first step in uncovering your deeper passions and purpose.
-Trusting your intuition and exploring these areas might send you in a completely different direction then you ever expected your life to go in.
+Trusting your intuition and exploring these areas might send you in a completely different direction than you ever expected your life to go in.

 3) Goals lists for self-awareness

-Goals lists are similar to want lists except you only write down the recurring short and long term goals from your want lists.
+Goals lists are similar to want lists except you only write down the recurring short and long-term goals from your want lists.
 Not everything that you desire, just the items that you’ve decided (and committed) to taking action on.
-A few of your daily (immediate) to do’s can get added to this list too.
+A few of your daily (immediate) to-dos can get added to this list too.

 The main purpose of this list is to help you stay focused.
 So that you spend your time doing the things that are in line with your biggest goals.

-These can also be written everyday.
+These can also be written every day.
 They help with self-awareness in several ways.

-The first thing to notice is that your most important goals will get listed everyday because they’ll be at the front of your mind.
+The first thing to notice is that your most important goals will get listed every day because they’ll be at the front of your mind.
 So you’ll see what you prioritize.